Technology

 Elimination

-Regulation on production of products contain arsenic materials
+Regulation on the production of products containing arsenic materials

 Classification of toxicant